-- Press the power button and then (before the gray startup screen appears) hold the D key.
+- Press the Power button to restart your Mac, then press and hold the D key.

-- Select a language if prompted, then follow on-screen instructions.
+- Select a language (if prompted), then follow the on-screen diagnostics instructions.

-If you’re using Apple Hardware Test on an older Mac, you will be prompted to either perform a basic test or a thorough test.
-The basic test should be enough to detect cooling problems.
+On newer Macs, Apple Diagnostics should start testing automatically.
+Older Macs using the Apple Hardware Test give you the option of a Basic or a Thorough test.
+The basic test should be enough to detect fan problems.

 After the diagnostics are complete, make a note of any error codes or other pertinent information you get.
 You might want to give these codes to Apple if you need to make a Genius Bar appointment to repair your Mac.